 We’ve all noticed it.
 Since the beginning of 2019, it’s been story after story about some big company, an exciting milestone, or a famous person giving a nod to the blockchain movement.
 Each time it either causes a collective eye roll among industry participants or sends a wave of hope, s

-While 2017 may be remembered for the ICO insanity, and 2018 for the crypto drought, 2019 may just be the year that global adoption of crypto became more than just a fantasy.
+While 2017 may be remembered for the ICO insanity, and 2018 for the crypto drought, 2019, 2020 and beyond are getting us closer to where global adoption becomes more than just a fantasy.
 There are literally dozens of signals hitting us from every direction.
 For this article, we attempted to narrow it down into the 8 biggest signs that global adoption is coming.

 #1 – Elon Musk thinks paper money will die